ncatlab/nlab-content/pages/8/1/2/1/1218/content.md

 * [[Richard Hain]], _A characterization of smooth functions defined on a Banach space_,  Proc.
 Amer.
 Math.
 Soc.
 77 (1979), 63-67 ([web](http://www.ams.org/journals/proc/1979-077-01/S0002-9939-1979-0539632-8/home.html), [pdf](http://www.ams.org/journals/proc/1979-077-01/S0002-9939-1979-0539632-8/S0002-9939-1979-0539632-8.pdf))
  {#Hain}

-The embedding of [[locally convex vector spaces]] into diffeological spaces is discussed around corollary 3.14 in
+The (non-full) embedding of [[locally convex vector spaces]] and [[Michal-Bastiani smooth maps]] into diffeological spaces is discussed around corollary 3.14 in

 * {#KrieglMichor} [[Andreas Kriegl]], [[Peter Michor]]: _[[The convenient setting of global analysis]]_, AMS (1997)

+That there are diffeologically-smooth maps between locally convex vector spaces that are not continuous, and a fortiori not smooth in the sense of Michal-Bastiani is given, for instance, in

+* {#Glockner06} Helge Gl&#246;ckner, _Discontinuous non-linear mappings on locally convex direct limits_, Publ.
+Math.
+Debrecen 68 (2006) 1-13, [arXiv:math/0503387](http://arxiv.org/abs/math/0503387).

 The embedding of [[Fréchet manifolds]] into diffeological spaces is discussed in